DeeFialho/DeeFialho/README.md

 ## I'm a tech enthusiast and I have a bachelor's in software engineering

-- 🌱 I’m currently interested in web development
+- 🌱 I’m currently interested in mobile and web development
-- 🥅 2022 Goals: Work on more personal projects
+- 🥅 2023 Goals: Learn more flutter and react

 ### Connect with me: